dorkodu/soda/docs/DOCS.md

 soda.render(<App />, document.getElementById("app"))
 ```

-We make use of `map` function and pass argument to the `Post` component.
+We make use of `map` function and pass attribute to the `Post` component.

 > Currently, **Soda** doesn't support direct mapping arrays to DOM elements, it only support mapping to  components.
 Which means `{posts.map((post) => <div>{post.content}</div>)}` won't work.